 Tomato cages are more suited for determinate varieties that stop growing at a specific height.
 Indeterminate tomato varieties often outgrow cages and can cause them to slowly tip towards neighboring plants if the tomato is not trimmed back, depending on how large the cage is and what type of material it's made from.

 Many people use homemade versions of tomato cages to deal with the weaknesses of store-bought varieties, such as surrounding their plants with a circle of tall fencing or creating taller and wider cages with twine and materials like bamboo.

 The string trellis method is often used in greenhouses that grow large amounts of tomato plants, but the method can easily be adapted for the home gardener.
-A string trellis is a run of nylon, twine, or other type of rope from the base of the tomato plant to some sort of support high above the plant.
-In greenhouses, this support is often run across the ceiling but home gardeners can get away with supports built between 4 and 7 feet above the ground to give plenty of room for tomatoes to climb.
+A string trellis is a run of nylon, twine, or another type of rope from the base of the tomato plant to some sort of support high above the plant.
+In greenhouses, this support is often run across the ceiling, but home gardeners can get away with supports built between 4–7 feet above the ground to give plenty of room for tomatoes to climb.